prebid/prebid-server/docs/bidders/kidoz.md

 # Kidoz Bidder

-Kidoz is exclusively for Mobile app coppa compatible ads, 100% kid relevant and appropriate.
+Kidoz is exclusively for Mobile app COPPA compatible ads, 100% kid relevant and appropriate.

 In order for a company to receive bids from Kidoz, they must first open a publisher account at Kidoz.net (https://accounts.kidoz.net/publishers/register) and accept the Kidoz Terms and Conditions and Privacy Policy.